Loss | July 09 2018

 The bill was tabled during the April 12 work session, and on May 12, the sponsor requested a carry over to the next session.

 On March 2, 2018, during massive coastal flooding in Maine, the bill was passed as amended out of committee with a divided report, largely along party lines.
 This sparked debate, resulting in adoption of the committee's majority amendment by the House on March 6 and the Senate on March 20; the amended bill then passed in the House on March 22, and by a motion in the state Senate on March 27 from Senator Hamper, the bill was placed on the special appropriations table pending passage to be enacted.
-Unfortunately, the Governor has vowed to veto the bill rather than sign it or allow it to become law without his signature, when and if the bill makes it out of the appropriations committee.
+Unfortunately, the term-limited and out-going Governor of Maine vetoed the bill, and on July 9, 2018, the Maine State Legislature failed to obtain the necessary 2/3 majority to override that veto, rendering the bill dead.

 YOU CAN HELP!